argoproj-labs/hera/hep/proposals/0001-decorators.md

     word_a: str
     word_b: str

 class ConcatOutput(hio.Output):
     value: str

-# Adds a new template ref from an external template
-# This can be auto-generated or typed by the user
-@ewt.template_ref
+# We assume we can autogenerate stubs such as these for templates in "external-workflow-template"
+@ewt.script
 def concat(concat_input: ConcatInput) -> ConcatOutput:
     ...
-    # Note: we can optionally use hio.output(concat_input)
+    # Note: we can optionally return hio.output(concat_input)
-    # again here to run "local" mock versions of this workflow template ref
+    # again here to run "local" mock versions of this template ref
     # this will be useful in local testing

+# In the case of kebab-case template names or other details, we can pass the extra info to the decorator:
+@ewt.script(name="my-concat-function")
+def my_concat_function(concat_input: ConcatInput) -> ConcatOutput:
+    ...

 class WorkerInput(hio.Input):
     value_a: str